v-sbradley/bacx-pr/topics/tv-technical-videos.md

 7. Abhinav does production work so the video can be published to [YouTube](https://www.youtube.com/channel/UCJGCg4rB3QSs8y_1FquelBQ) and RedTiger (**need link**).
 8. Abhinav submits the video for publishing.

+> [!IMPORTANT]
+> You will need Camtasia to create your video and audio.
+If you don't have a license for it, contact StudioOps or your organization's admin group for assistance.
+Our team does not provide Camtasia licenses.
+> (Add info for studios they can use per geo for screen cap and good mic - Abhinav)

 Please note when you do the original Camtasia recording, you will probably have to do it a second time after you get our feedback.
 You can sometimes avoid the churn by following the screen capture guidelines.
 Here are some common things that cause redos: